apache/flink/docs/apis/common/index.md

 If the Reporter should send out reports regularly you have to implement the `Scheduled` interface as well.

 By default Flink uses JMX to expose metrics.
-All non-JMXReporters are not part of the distribution and have to be added to the classpath manually, either by putting the jar into /lib or including it in the job jar.
+All non-JMXReporters are not part of the distribution and have to be added [manually]({{site.baseurl}}/apis/cluster_execution.html#linking-with-modules-not-contained-in-the-binary-distribution).

-Flink supports the following systems:
+The following sections list the supported reporters.

 #### JMX

 The port for JMX can be configured by setting the `metrics.jmx.port` key.
 This parameter expects either a single port or a port range, with the default being 9010-9025.
-The used port is shown in the relevant Job-/TaskManager log.
+The used port is shown in the relevant job or task manager log.

 #### Ganglia (org.apache.flink.metrics.ganglia.GangliaReporter)
 Dependency: